 Where can I ride a rental electric scooter?

-As of April 2021, there are 32 regions operating rental schemes across many of the main urban areas of the UK, including:
+There are 32 regions operating rental schemes across many of the main urban areas of the UK, including:

 - Bournemouth and Poole